noahgift/mlops-certifications/README.md

 # mlops-certifications

-Some brief notes on popular certifiations related to MLOPs:
+Some brief notes on popular certifications related to MLOPs:

 ## Databricks